Temuri Shonia

-Temur Shonia (თემურ შონია; born 28 May 1990) is a Georgian football player, currently playing for Erovnuli Liga 2 club Meshakhte as a central midfielder.
+Temur Shonia (თემურ შონია; born 28 May 1990) is a Georgian football player, currently playing for Liga 3 club Locomotive Tbilisi as a central midfielder.

 Club career

 Shonia began his career in Spartaki Tskhinvali.
 He later moved to Dinamo Batumi and became the captain of the club.
-He has been a regular member of the Georgia's youth national sides.
+He was a regular member of the Georgia's youth national sides.

 International

 He made his debut for the Georgia national football team on 23 January 2017 in a friendly against Uzbekistan, scoring one of the two goals of the team.